Home

 Polyhalite Vs Bronzite Fracture

 Fracture is an important parameter when you compare Polyhalite and Bronzite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Polyhalite Vs Bronzite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Polyhalite is Brittle and Conchoidal.
+Fracture observed in Polyhalite is Conchoidal.

 Polyhalite Vs Bronzite Luster